Tom Steyer: Electoral campaign activity

 In June 2014, Steyer said he planned to get involved in California legislative races, targeting three to four races in each house of the Legislature in a bid to affect climate change policy.
 The Guardian reported in 2014 that Steyer had become the single largest donor in American politics and is the leading advocate of environmental issues.

 Steyer spent about $67 million of his personal fortune in the 2014 midterm elections and had a 40% success rate.
 Of the seven Senate and gubernatorial candidates NextGen Climate supported, three won their races.

 2015

 In April 2015, Steyer testified before the California Legislature in favor of a greenhouse-gas reduction bill.
 In August 2015, Steyer was the guest of honor at the California Democratic Party headquarters to discuss bills to cut gasoline use in half by 2030, although Steyer did not commit to spending large sums of money to support the bills.

 In July 2015, Steyer called on 2016 candidates to develop strategic plans to provide the United States with at least 50% of its energy from clean sources by 2030.
-Reportedly, the message was targeted at Hillary Clinton, who had yet to outline an environmental policy.
-It was suggested that this was a strategic move to secure a political alliance with Clinton.
+Politico reported that the message was directed at Hillary Clinton, who had not yet outlined an environmental policy, and characterised it as an effort to align Steyer with her camp.